-A Provider Relations representative will visit or phone provider offices periodically to ensure providers' experiences with us are seamless.
-Representatives meet routinely with office staff and providers, and are available upon request.
+A Provider Relations Representative will visit or phone provider offices periodically to ensure providers' experiences with us are seamless.
+Representatives meet routinely with office staff and providers and are available upon request.
 Provider news, electronic messages, and specialized mailings are sent to providers periodically that include updates to the provider manual, changes in policies or benefits, and general news or information of interest to our provider community.
-To contact a local Provider Relations Representative, please call 800-279-1878 (Medallion and FAMIS) or 855-652-8249 (CCC Plus).
+If you need help with determining who your Provider Relations Representative is, please contact our plan by emailing us at Aetnabetterhealth-VAProviderRelations@aetna.com or calling 800-279-1878 (Medallion 4.0 and FAMIS) or 855-652-8249 (CCC Plus).